The entry process

-The entry process is simple and should not take up much time.
+The entry process is simple, so entering should not take up much time.

-Option 1: Download an entry form and save it to your computer.
-Complete your entry and, when finished, simply email your entry and supplementary materials to email@example.com.
+Download an entry form and save to your computer.
+Complete your entry and, when finished, simply email your entry and supporting materials to firstname.lastname@example.org.

 Problems downloading the entry form?